gatzenga/Shelv-Desktop/README.md

 - **Server** — View connection details and log out; run a full library scan with progress indicator and last-sync timestamp
 - **Appearance** — Choose between Light, Dark, and System mode; pick one of ten accent colors
 - **Cache** — See the current cover art cache size and clear it with a single tap
+- **Crossfade** — Enable crossfade and set the fade duration
+- **Lyrics** — Toggle auto-load and run a bulk download for your entire library
 - **Favorites & Playlists** — Toggle each feature on or off independently

 ### Cover Art